open/close all folders

 - Cain and Abel: With his sister, Remus.

-- The Chessmaster: He's been manipulating Logan, Sabertooth, and the other "Lupines" for generations.
+- The Chessmaster: He claims to have been manipulating Logan, Sabretooth, and the other "Lupines" for generations.
 Why he's done everything he's done has not really been revealed.

 - Evil Counterpart: A long lived mutant with a Healing Factor, heightened senses, and as of his return from the Dark Dimension, an adamantium skeleton.
 Yet another in the long line of Evil!Wolverines that Logan has faced.